fmcoelho91-prog/Olist-analytics-engineering/README.md

 ## Overview

-This project demonstrates the design and implementation of a modern analytics engineering workflow using Snowflake and dbt on the Brazilian Olist e-commerce dataset.
+This project demonstrates the design and implementation of a modern analytics engineering workflow using **Snowflake** and **dbt** on the Brazilian Olist e-commerce dataset.

-The objective was to transform raw transactional data into a clean, tested and documented analytical model that supports reliable business analysis across orders, customers, products, sellers, payments, reviews and delivery performance.
+The objective was to transform raw transactional data into a clean, tested, documented and analysis-ready dimensional model that supports reliable business analysis across orders, customers, products, sellers, payments, reviews and delivery performance.

 The project follows a layered architecture:

 - Raw data stored in Snowflake
 - Staging models for standardization and data quality
 - Intermediate models for aggregation and business logic
-- Dimensional marts for analytics and reporting
+- Dimensional marts for analytics
+- Final analytical SQL queries for business insights

 ---